 The leftover trencher was given to the poor, dogs or sometimes eaten by the diner himself.
 Over time, however, the trenchers were replaced by a square piece of wood with a circular pit in the middle.
 Those were the ancestors of modern plates.

 with pumpkin oil

-with potatoes (with kefir)
+served with baby potatoes and hemp seed salt (with kefir)

 🌿 – vegan, ✅ – vegetarian, 🚫 – gluten-free dish.